giellalt/dict-sjd-rus/00readme.txt

 The list from MPI is the basis of dict extention: the infos from the list in pseudo-rtf format should be incorporated gradually.

+03 - short word list from Lazer kallsa moajjnas, about somewhat more than 100 words please keep the info in <stem>, even though it is not well-structured and we don't need it now I haven't checked the Unicode od Latin vs. Cyrillic and composed vs. precomposed yet I haven't checked dublicates with 02 and 01 yet

 =====================
 Unicode issues